nickojs/omni-cli/README.md

 ## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
+1. Clone this and open a Pull Request with a proper branch.
-3. Follow the modular architecture principles
+2. Follow the modular architecture principles
-4. Add tests for new functionality
-5. Submit a pull request

 ### Development Guidelines